davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 ## Create Test Logistics
 - Who will write and execute test cases?
 	- What types of testers do you need?
-Skills needed for the targeted domain ▪ What is the budget for testing? • How many people can you hire to test?  When will each testing activity occur? ▪ When to design and when to execute tests. ▪ Pair with appropriate stage of development. • Unit development -> unit testing -> system testing -> ...
+		- Skills needed for the targeted domain
+	- What is the budget for testing?
+		- How many people can you hire to test?
+- When will each testing activity occur?
+	- When to design and when to execute tests.
+	- Pair with appropriate stage of development.
+		- Unit development -> unit testing -> system testing -> ...

 ## Define Test Objectives
+- What are the goals of the testing process?
+	-
 ## Define Test Criteria

 ## Resource Planning